Avery Hill: Avery Hill House

-Avery Hill House was a palatial dwelling built by John Thomas North who had made his fortune in the sodium nitrate trade in Chile.
+Avery Hill House was a palatial dwelling built by John Thomas North (1842–1896), who had made his fortune in the sodium nitrate trade in Chile.

 Following North's death the house was acquired by the London County Council in July 1902 and its grounds extended to create Avery Hill Park in 1903.
 In 1906 North's house became Avery Hill College of Education, later incorporating two neighbouring buildings.
 Within a year of its foundation, the residential college had become the largest of LCC's training colleges and was frequently oversubscribed; in 79 years it trained over 15,000 teachers.
-In 1985 the college merged with Thames Polytechnic, renamed the University of Greenwich in 1993; the university also has extensive facilities at the nearby Southwood site.
+In 1985 the college merged with Thames Polytechnic, renamed the University of Greenwich in 1993.
+As well as the original house (Mansion site), the university had extensive facilities at the nearby Southwood site.

-The university planned to move out of the Mansion site in summer 2020.
-A Harris Academy boys secondary school is planned to open in 2022.
+In 2020 the university vacated the Mansion site at Avery Hill, while remaining on the Southwood site.
+A Harris Academy boys’ secondary school is planned to open on the Mansion site in 2026.

 Winter Garden

 The house is notable for an indoor winter garden, the second largest Victorian glasshouse in the UK after Kew Gardens' Temperate House.
 It forms part of one of the most extensive and expensive garden arrangements ever constructed as part of a private house in England.
-In the early 21st century, the Winter Garden had fallen into neglect.
-A campaign aimed to restore the Winter Garden and protect the heritage of the Mansion, making it open to the public.
+In the early 21st century, the Winter Garden fell into neglect, but is now open to the public after restoration work.